 Interest Expense - We have a significant amount of indebtedness denominated in the euro, primarily through our subsidiary Kronos International, Inc. ("KII").
 KII has euro 400 million aggregate principal amount of 6.5% Senior Secured Notes due in 2013 outstanding.
-The interest expense we recognize on these fixed rate Notes will vary with fluctuations in the euro exchange rate.
+The interest expense we recognize on these fixed rate Notes varies with fluctuations in the euro exchange rate.

-Interest expense increased to \$17.4 million in the first quarter of 2008 from \$15.6 million in the first quarter of 2007.
-Interest expense was higher primarily due to unfavorable changes in currency exchange rates in 2008 compared to 2007 as well as the promissory note CompX issued to TIMET in the fourth quarter of 2007.
-We expect interest expense to be higher in 2008 due to the increase in the exchange rate of the euro and the addition of \$50 million in debt from CompX.
+Interest expense increased to \$17.7 million in the second quarter of 2008 from \$15.9 million in the second quarter of 2007, and \$35.1 million in the first six months of 2008 from \$31.5 million in the first six months of 2007.
+Interest expense was higher in 2008 primarily due to unfavorable changes in foreign currency exchange rates in 2008 compared to 2007, a higher average balance of outstanding borrowings under Kronos' revolving credit facilities in 2008, primarily in Europe, and the interest on the promissory note CompX issued to TIMET in the fourth quarter of 2007.
+Excluding the effect of currency exchange rates, we expect interest expense will continue to be higher in 2008 as compared to 2007 due in part to the interest on the CompX promissory note issued in the fourth quarter of 2007 as well as a continued higher average balance of outstanding borrowings in 2008.

-Provision for Income Taxes (Benefit) - Our income tax benefit was \$1.3 million in the first quarter of 2008 compared to expense of \$19.8 million in the first quarter of 2007.
+Provision for Income Taxes (Benefit) - Our income tax benefit was \$5.6 million in the second quarter of 2008 compared to expense of \$13.3 million in the second quarter of 2008.
+Our income tax benefit was \$6.9 million in the first six months of 2008 compared to expense of \$33.1 million in the first six months of 2007.
 Our tax rate varies as the contribution of income from our business units changes.
+The income tax provision in 2007 includes an \$8.7 million second quarter non-cash deferred income tax charge related to the adjustment of certain German income tax attributes.
+The income tax benefit in 2008 includes a \$7.2 million second quarter non-cash deferred income tax benefit related to a European Court ruling that resulted in the favorable resolution of certain income tax issues in Germany and an increase in the amount of our German corporate and trade tax net operating loss carryforwards.
 See Note 11 to the Condensed Consolidated Financial Statements for more information about our 2008 income tax items and a tabular reconciliation of our statutory tax expense to our actual tax expense.

-Minority Interest - Minority interest in after tax earnings (losses) declined from a cost of \$2.5 million in the first quarter of 2007 to \$.1 million in the first quarter of 2008 due to a loss at Kronos and NL and lower income at CompX.
-During October 2007, our ownership interest in CompX increased to approximately 86%.
-As a result, minority interest in CompX's earnings decreased in the first quarter of 2008 compared to 2007.
+Minority Interest - Minority interest in after-tax earnings increased to \$1.3 million in the second quarter of 2008 compared to \$.5 million in the second quarter of 2007, and decreased to \$1.4 million in the first six months of 2008 compared to \$3.0 million in the first six months of 2007.
+For the quarter-to-quarter comparison, higher income at Kronos and NL more than offset lower earnings of CompX.
+For the year-to-date comparison, each of Kronos, NL and CompX had lower earnings.
+In addition, during October 2007 and subsequently, our ownership interest in CompX has increased to approximately 87%.
+As a result, minority interest in CompX's earnings decreased in 2008 as compared to 2007.